-Bankruptcy is a legal process by which a court considers all your debts and resources and decides how much you can afford to pay to each creditor.
-This settles those debts once and for all.
+Bankruptcy is a legal process by which a court considers all your credit card debts and resources and decides how much you can afford to pay each creditor.
+This settles those credit card debts once and for all.

-One difference between bankruptcy and other forms of debt forgiveness is the tax treatment.
+One difference between bankruptcy and other forms of credit card debt relief is tax treatment.

 Internal Revenue Service rules hold that debt canceled in a bankruptcy proceeding or other legal determination of insolvency is not taxable.
 By filing bankruptcy, you're essentially proving that you're insolvent.

-In contrast, if a creditor forgives your debt, the amount forgiven is treated as ordinary income for tax purposes.
+In contrast, if a creditor relieves your credit card debt, the amount forgiven is treated as ordinary income for tax purposes.
 To avoid taxation on forgiven amounts, you'll have to prove that you're insolvent.

-You can be considered insolvent if your debts exceed the value of everything you own.
+You can be considered insolvent if your credit card debts exceed the value of everything you own.

-How Can Credit Card Debt Forgiveness Work for You?
+How Can Credit Card Debt Relief Work for You?

 If debt collectors are hounding you, you do have options.
-You can try to negotiate a settlement yourself; you could have a debt relief company work on your behalf, or as a last resort, you could declare bankruptcy.
+You can try to negotiate a settlement yourself, have a debt relief company work on your behalf, or as a last resort, declare bankruptcy.